Wednesday, May 4, 1977

 Today I got a letter from Grandma.
 She had sent 100 kroner along with her letter.
 I was happy to see the money.
 I put it in my wallet and thought I would get the money exchanged as soon as I could get to the bank.

-This evening while Nick’s dad was gone, Mrs. Petruzzelli had left her bedroom door open.
-As I passed by I could see the light was off and she had lit a candle and was standing in front of the mirror calling out to Mother Mary and Jesus Christ.
-It was quite scary to see and hear.
-I don’t know if this was her way of praying, but it looked more like she was casting a spell.
+This evening, while Nick’s dad was gone, Mrs. Petruzzelli had left her bedroom door a crack.
+As I passed by, I stopped to see what she was doing.
+I saw the light was off, and she had lit a candle.
+She stood in front of the mirror, calling out to Mother Mary and Jesus Christ.
+It was scary to see and hear.
+I don’t know if this was her way of praying.
+It seemed to me to be more like she was casting a spell.

 Tuesday, May 17, 1977